 Pauline: an Opera‘s real subject, I contend, is Schindler House itself.
 That makes sense because the unlikely duo creating the performance piece, Frank Escher and Ravi GuneWardena, is a team of music-loving architects, .

 What does the house represent?
-There the Schindlers worked and lived, also partied, hob-nobbed with fellow artists and fellow travelers.
+There the Schindlers worked and lived, also partied, hobnobbed with fellow artists and fellow travelers.
 And there they made a lot of mistakes.
 The house gave form to their utopian aspirations and their experimentation with communal lifestyle and open marriage.
 It was their platform, their launching pad, their touchstone, their cave.
-And there, over time, life had its way with the Schindlers.
+Over time, life had its way with the Schindlers.

 Escher and GuneWardena, beyond their slate of original building projects, are known for preservation activity on behalf of mid-century architect John Lautner (having restored the Chemosphere, Lautner’s “Jetson’s-style” landmark, they are now doing the same for the Charles and Ray Eames House in the Pacific Palisades.)

-In giving birth to Pauline: an Opera, Escher and GuneWardena do an astonishing do-si-doe, swapping the target of their preservation from bricks and mortar to the home’s very soul: focusing on the lives and loves of the occupants, precisely the stuff architects resolutely avoid.
-Constructing a compelling scenario from (primarily) archival letters, Escher and GuneWardena turned to Aniela Perry to match the Schindler narrative with a live musical score featuring works by Henry Cowell, John Cage, Edgard Varese, Sergei Prokofiev.
+In giving birth to Pauline: an Opera, Escher/GuneWardena do an astonishing do-si-doe, swapping the target of their preservation from bricks and mortar to the home’s very soul: focusing on the lives and loves of the occupants, precisely the stuff architects normally avoid.
+Constructing a compelling scenario from (primarily) archival letters, Escher/GuneWardena turned to Aniela Perry to match the Schindler narrative with a live musical score featuring works by Henry Cowell, John Cage, Edgard Varese, Sergei Prokofiev.
 The whole project rests on a delicate balance between three elements: text, music and venue.
-As the sun disappeared and a chilly October evening set in on Sunday, that balance was struck rendering an exceptional art experience.
+As the sun disappeared and a chilly October evening set in on Sunday, that balance was struck, rendering an exceptional art experience.

-Pauline concerns the “other” Los Angeles, not tinsel town and its film factories, but the underground, the bohos, les artistes, the rebellious and disaffected, yes, the fruits and nuts.
-Those who Los Angeles allured not with its capacity to generate power or wealth, but with its natural beauty, gorgeous air, broad sunlight, charming (and harrowing) freedom — its blank canvas for creativity.
+Pauline concerns the “other” Los Angeles, not tinsel town and its film factories, but the underground, the bohos, les artistes, the rebellious and disaffected.
+Also the fruits and nuts.
+Those allured by Los Angeles’s natural beauty, gorgeous air, broad sunlight, charming (and harrowing) freedom — the city as a blank canvas for creativity.